Ericktz/JCoDroneEdu/README.md

 CoDrone EDU Java provides a simple, well-documented interface to fly and program CoDrone EDU hardware from Java.
 The library exposes core flight control, basic sensors, LED control, and curated student examples so classrooms and instructors can teach programming and robotics with hands-on activities.

 Artifacts produced by the build:
-- Student JAR (for classroom/student use)
+- Main JAR (core library for classroom/student use)
-- Teacher JAR (includes teacher/testing utilities)
 - Sources JAR and Javadoc JAR
+- Published to Maven Central for easy dependency management

 ## Development status (classroom-ready)
-The CoDrone EDU Java API is classroom-ready for student use.
+The CoDrone EDU Java API is classroom-ready for student and educator use.
 Core flight controls, sensor access, LED control, and the student examples are implemented and tested.
-Teacher utilities are included in the teacher edition JAR.
 We continue to refine advanced features and documentation; check the release notes for details.

-## Release: v1.0.16 — Classroom release (student edition)
+## Latest Release: v1.3.1

-This release focuses on providing a stable Java experience for classroom use.
+Latest release now available on Maven Central!
+This release includes simplified Maven publication for easier integration with Gradle and Maven-based student projects.

 Highlights:
 - Core flight controls: user-friendly movement commands for classroom exercises.
-- Sensors: accelerometer, gyroscope, and distance sensors exposed with simple APIs for lab work.
+- Sensors: accelerometer, gyroscope, distance sensors, and camera/vision APIs.
 - LED control: full support for drone and controller LEDs, example patterns, and guided activities.
 - Student examples: curated example projects suitable for K–12 and AP Computer Science lessons.
-- Packaging: Student and Teacher JARs plus Javadoc and sources are produced by the build; teacher utilities are provided as a separate teacher JAR.

-Notes:
-- Teacher edition includes additional testing and classroom utilities — find it in the GitHub Release assets.
-- Advanced topics such as swarm programming and autonomous research features are planned for future releases.
+- Published on Maven Central: easy dependency integration for Gradle and Maven projects.

+For past releases and detailed changelog, see [CHANGELOG.md](CHANGELOG.md).

 ## Why use the Java API
 - Designed for educators: simple, consistent APIs and examples aligned to classroom exercises.